JoshJHaines/intro-node/README.md

 1. git init
 2. git add .
 3. git commit -m "first commit"
-4. git remote add origin `copy the link from the new github repo`
+4. git remote add origin https://github.com/'USERNAME'/'repo-name'.git [^2]
 - 'git push' will throw an error
 - 'git push origin master' will push to your repo only once.
 You need to set the upstream to continually push.
 5. git push --set-upstream origin master